isuru-yasantha/assignment/README.md

 ### Steps to run

 1. Clone the GitHub repo.
-2. Update the terraform.tfvars file if you need to update the default values mentioned in the terraform.tfvars file.
+2. If you need to update the default values mentioned in the terraform.tfvars file, please update them in terraform.tfvars file.
 ```
 project               = "testapp"
 environment           = "dev"